andreas-thoren/py-dedup/README.md

 ## TODO

-- [ ] Rename find -> find-duplicates and delete -> delete-duplicates.
 - [ ] Write tests for cli.py
-- [ ] Make output of find/show scrollable
+- [ ] Make output of find-duplicate/show scrollable
 - [ ] Add docstrings to cli.py and persistent_cache.py (cli branch)
 - [ ] Change remove_dir_duplicates so that if no duplicates exist outside of delete dirs all duplicates except one will still be deleted (compared to none now)
 - [ ] Change/rename remove_dir_duplicates to also accept a glob pattern as an alternative to dirs to find dups to be deleted.
 Rename.